Ramotion/cardslider/README.md

 ```
 pod 'CardSlider'
 ```
-or [Carthage](https://github.com/Carthage/Carthage) users can simply add Mantle to their `Cartfile`:
+or [Carthage](https://github.com/Carthage/Carthage) users can simply add CardSlider to their `Cartfile`:

 ```
 github "Ramotion/CardSlider"